tjb2640/nix-config/README.md

 but it seems to be coming along at a nice pace.

 Interesting stuff is in `config/` and my `hosts/nix13` host.
+Nvidia configuration is in `config/programs/nvidia.nix` and host config for `hosts/nix14s/configuration.nix`.

 ## TODO list
 - Whittle down or add new configuration options